Xtraball/Siberian/README.md

 2. Run `npm install` then follow the instructions to update your local shell.

-3. Run `siberian init` to init your local project.
+3. Run `sb init` to init your local project.

 2. Setup your empty database and user